Continuous Learning for Android Malware Detection: Details about Our Model

 Our encoder subnetwork has fully connected layers with ReLU activation.
 The encoder layers gradually reduce the input features to a 128-dimension embedding space, i.e., `512-384-256-128'.
 The classifier subnetwork uses two hidden layers, each with 100 neurons and ReLU activation, and two output neurons normalized with Softmax.
 The two outputs represents the normalized prediction scores for benign and malicious classes, respectively.
 We train our encoder-classifier model end-to-end using the loss function in Equation~\eqref{eq:training_loss}.
 We use batch size 1,024, since a larger batch size produces more pairs for contrastive learning, which typically performs better than smaller batch sizes.

 The candidate hyperparameters to train our model are the following.
-We consider two optimizers: SGD and Adam; 10 initial learning rate choices: from 0.0001 to 0.0009 with step size 0.0002, and from 0.001 to 0.009 with step size 0.002; 3 learning rate schedulers: cosine annealing learning rate decay without restart, step-based learning rate decay by a factor of 0.95 or 0.5 every 10 epochs; 5 choices for first classifier epochs: 50, 100, 150, 200, 250; warm start optimizers: SGD and Adam; warm start learning rate: 1\%, 5\%, 10\% of the initial learning rate, no warm learning rate decay; warm start epochs: 10, 25, 50.
+We consider two optimizers: SGD and Adam; 4 initial learning rate choices: 0.001, 0.003, 0.005, 0.007; 3 learning rate schedulers: cosine annealing learning rate decay without restart, step-based learning rate decay by a factor of 0.95 or 0.5 every 10 epochs; 4 choices for first classifier epochs: 100, 150, 200, 250; warm start optimizers: SGD and Adam; warm start learning rate: 1\%, 5\% of the initial learning rate, same learning rate decay as the first model; warm start epochs: 50, 100.

+We use the following hyperparameters for the APIGraph dataset: use SGD optimizer to train the first model, initial learning rate 0.003, step-based learning rate decay by a factor of 0.95 every 10 epochs, 250 training epochs; during warm start, use Adam optimizer, $1.5 * 10^{-4}$ warm learning rate (5\% of the initial learning rate), 100 warm training epochs after adding the new samples from every month.

-After doing a grid search, the best hyperparameters to train our hierarchical contrastive classifier are: use SGD optimizer to train the first model, initial learning rate 0.005, step-based learning rate decay by a factor of 0.95 every 10 epochs, 100 training epochs; during warm start, use Adam optimizer, $5 * 10^{-5}$ warm learning rate (1\% of the initial learning rate), 50 warm training epochs after adding the new samples from every month.
+We use the following hyperparameters for the AndroZoo dataset: use SGD optimizer to train the first model, initial learning rate 0.001, step-based learning rate decay by a factor of 0.5 every 10 epochs, 200 training epochs; during warm start, use Adam optimizer, $1 * 10^{-5}$ warm learning rate (1\% of the initial learning rate), 50 warm training epochs after adding the new samples from every month.

+Using one NVIDIA A5000 GPU, training or updating a model takes 10 minutes for the APIGraph dataset.
+Training and/or testing time is generally fast enough that it is unlikely to be a barrier to deployment; accuracy is the primary challenge.